-AU-5.2.1 Investm

-Investment firm licensees must obtain CBB approval before a person is formally appointed to a controlled function.
-The request for CBB approval must be made by submitting to the CBB a duly completed Form 3 (Application for Approved Person status).

-When the request for approved person status forms part of a license application, the Form 3 must be marked for the attention of the Director, Licensing and Policy Directorate.
-When the submission to undertake a controlled function is in relation to an existing investment business licensee, the Form 3 must be marked for the attention of the Director, Financial Institutions Supervision Directorate.

-- AU-5.2.3 Licensees should give the CBB a reasonable amount of notice in order for an application to be reviewed.
+- AU-5.2.1 Investment firm licensees must obtain CBB approval before a person is formally appointed to a controlled function.
+The request for CBB approval must be made by submitting to the CBB a duly completed Form 3 (Application for Approved Person status). - AU-5.2.2 When the request for approved person status forms part of a license application, the Form 3 must be marked for the attention of the Director, Licensing and Policy Directorate.
+When the submission to undertake a controlled function is in relation to an existing investment firm licensee, the Form 3, except if dealing with a MLRO, must be marked for the attention of the Director, Financial Institutions Supervision Directorate.
+In the case of the MLRO, Form 3 should be marked for the attention of the Director, Compliance Directorate. - AU-5.2.3 Licensees should give the CBB a reasonable amount of notice in order for an application to be reviewed.
 The CBB aims to respond within 2 weeks of receipt of an application, although in some cases, where referral to an overseas supervisor is required, the response time is likely to be longer. - AU-5.2.4 Licensees seeking to appoint Board Directors should seek CBB approval for all the candidates to be put forward for election at a shareholder meeting, in advance of the agenda being issued to shareholders.
 CBB approval of the candidates does not in any way limit shareholders' rights to refuse those put forward for election. - AU-5.2.5 All refusals by the CBB to grant a person approved person status have to be reviewed and approved by an Executive Director of the CBB.
 A notice of intent is issued to the person concerned, setting out the basis for the decision.
 The person has 30 calendar days from the date of the notice in which to appeal the decision.
 The CBB then has 30 calendar days from the date of the representation in which to make a final determination.
-See also Chapter EN-8.

-Investment firm licensees must immediately notify the CBB when an approved person ceases to hold a controlled function.
+See also Chapter EN-8. - AU-5.2.6 Investment firm licensees must immediately notify the CBB when an approved person ceases to hold a controlled function together with an explanation as to the reasons why.
 In such cases, their approved person status is automatically withdrawn by the CBB.

-7 Central Bank of Bahrain Rulebook Volume 4: Rulebook Investment Business
+Central Bank of Bahrain Volume 4:

+Rulebook Investment Business

+·